ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/getting-started.markdown

 {PANEL:Client}

-After your Server is up and running, to write an application you need to aquire one of the `Client` access libraries:
+After your Server is up and running, to write an application you need to acquire one of the `Client` access libraries:

 - .NET from [NuGet](https://www.nuget.org/packages/RavenDB.Client/)
 - Java from [Maven](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.ravendb%22%20AND%20a%3A%22ravendb%22)